kaiongit/gt-tap-meteor-hw/README.md

 - [ ] Add unit tests where applicable

 ### Overall system architecture
 The API is designed cloud first to be deployed onto Google's Cloud Functions.
 The underlying datastore for the application is in Firestore.
 The deployment process is documented in [deploy-to-gcf-process.md](deploy-to-gcf-process.md).
+A guide on how to run the app locally is documented in [run-on-local.md](run-on-local.md) (as local as can be because the app still needs to connect to an instance of Firestore [unless intending to use Firestore Local Emulator]).

 ---